gunarakulangunaretnam/customizable-object-detection-system/README.md

-# Introduction to Object Detection Alerting System
+# Customizable Object Detection System

+## Introduction

 Object detection is a computer technology related to computer vision and image processing that deals with detecting instances of semantic objects of a certain class in digital images and videos.